Philadelphia is proof that history isn’t always set in stone.

 South Philly boasts a busy suds scene all its own.
 Longtime gypsy brewer Joseph Fay opened his first urban tasting room—Separatist—here, which showcases his training with brewers in both the U.S. and Europe.
 More interested in the craft cocktail scene?
 Sample the renowned concoctions at Chinatown’s speakeasy-style Hop Sing Laundromat before your Philadelphia weekend getaway comes to a close.

-The Renaissance Philadelphia Downtown Hotel minimizes the distance to Philly’s historic sites—walk there or just enjoy the epic views from oversized windows in corner rooms.
+Where to Stay The Renaissance Philadelphia Downtown Hotel minimizes the distance to Philly’s historic sites—walk there or just enjoy the epic views from oversized windows in corner rooms.
 Inside, though, this hotel fully embraces the contemporary: Rooms feature mid-century modern design accents and the hotel offers a newly rebranded restaurant, Franklin Social American Kitchen & Bar.

 You can also find views of City Hall and historic Philly from the 1908 neoclassical bank that houses The Ritz-Carlton, Philadelphia.
 Elegance imbues every corner of this gorgeous property, which blends old-school charm with modern touches, like the Latin-inspired dishes at Aqimero restaurant.